Butyrate Foods: What It Is and What Foods Contain Butyrate

 What is Butyrate?

-Butyrate is a short-chain fatty acid (SCFA) produced in your microbiome.
+Butyrate is a short-chain fatty acid (SCFA) produced by your microbiome within the colon.
 It is made by the bacterial fermentation of resistant starch in your gut.
-Healthy levels of Butyrate in the gut promote a balanced microbiome, support healthy gut function, support a healthy inflammation response, and support genetic expression by protecting DNA.* SCFAs are fatty acids with fewer than six carbon atoms and Butyrate in particular has been studied extensively for it’s benefits on gastrointestinal, microbiome, digestive and cellular health.
+Healthy levels of butyrate in the gut promote a balanced microbiome, boost healthy gut function, encourage a healthy inflammation response, and support genetic expression by protecting DNA.* SCFAs are fatty acids with fewer than six carbon atoms, and butyrate in particular has been studied extensively for its benefits on gastrointestinal, microbiome, digestive and cellular health.*

-Butyrate is important because it helps to repair the damage that pesticides, toxins, processed foods, drugs, etcetera has done to the lining of the gut.
-Research shows that the right levels of Butyrate helps to support a healthy gut lining, reinforcing the mucosal barrier, and helps keep you regular, moving those toxins and metabolic waste out of the body.*
+Butyrate is especially important because it helps to repair the damage that pesticides, toxins, processed foods, drugs, and more have done to the lining of the gut.
+Research shows that the right levels of butyrate can help to support a healthy gut lining, reinforce the mucosal barrier, and keep you regular, moving those toxins and metabolic waste out of the body.*

 Benefits of Butyrate

-Butyrate is quite literally the food for the good bacteria in the gut.
-Our gut colonocytes are tiny cells that line the colon in the gut and they are fueled by this important short chain fatty acid.
-Proper levels of Butyrate are vital to maintaining a healthy microbiome and supporting your gut health.*
+Butyrate is quite literally the food for the gut lining.
+Our gut colonocytes are tiny cells that line the colon in the gut and they are fueled by this important short-chain fatty acid.
+Proper levels of butyrate are vital to maintaining a healthy microbiome and supporting your gut health.*

 - Promotes gut/microbiome health*